N Engl J Med August 12, 2021

 Setting

-Population HIV-uninfected cisgender men and transgender women who have sex with men at increased risk of HIV acquisition.
+Population HIV-uninfected cisgender men and transgender women who have sex with men at high risk for HIV infection.

-Intervention Long-acting intramuscular cabotegravir (CAB-LA) administered every 8 weeks plus daily oral placebo tablets.
+Intervention Long-acting injectable cabotegravir (CAB-LA) 600 mg IM every 8 weeks (after a 5-week oral CAB lead-in), plus daily oral TDF/FTC placebo.

-Comparator Daily oral TDF/FTC plus placebo intramuscular injections administered every 8 weeks.
+Comparator Daily oral tenofovir disoproxil fumarate/emtricitabine (TDF/FTC), plus CAB-LA IM placebo every 8 weeks.

 Study Limitations